The Evolution of Man and Society, المجلد 1Col. maps on lining papers. Bibliography: p. 681-711. |

 الصفحة 269

-For Octavian had to begin almost where Caesar had begun , almost at the beginning .
+... beginning .
 Not quite at the beginning however .
 Caesar had mastered the Empire by force of arms and Rome itself by force of character .
+Rome had not seen much of him since he went to Gaul fifteen years before his death .
+Caesar's ...

-For Octavian had to begin almost where Caesar had begun , almost at the beginning .
+... beginning .
 Not quite at the beginning however .
 Caesar had mastered the Empire by force of arms and Rome itself by force of character .
+Rome had not seen much of him since he went to Gaul fifteen years before his death .
+Caesar's ...

 الصفحة 297

-At the beginning the miraculous items in the story brought conviction to many and doubts to few .
+... beginning the miraculous items in the story brought conviction to many and doubts to few .
 Today the situation is reversed .
 It has been reversed by the growth of science and the spread of knowledge .
-But , even at the beginning ...
+But , even at the beginning , the ...

-At the beginning the miraculous items in the story brought conviction to many and doubts to few .
+... beginning the miraculous items in the story brought conviction to many and doubts to few .
 Today the situation is reversed .
 It has been reversed by the growth of science and the spread of knowledge .
-But , even at the beginning ...
+But , even at the beginning , the ...

 المحتوى